truecharts/public/docs/manual/Quick-Start Guides/02-Adding-TrueCharts.md

 Name: `truecharts`
 Repository: `https://github.com/truecharts/catalog`
-Preferred Trains: `stable` (and optionally: `incubator`)
+Preferred Trains: `stable`
 Branch: `main`

 ##### Difference between Stable and Incubator

 TrueCharts has multiple "trains": All trains contain Apps that should work fine.
 However they have a slightly different meaning:

-- `stable` contains Apps that have an active maintainer that uses and maintains these Apps.
-This person guarantees that the Apps should function without issues.
-They also are reviewed more strictly before being accepted into `stable`, for both security and stability.
+- `stable` contains most of our Apps.
+These are considered stable and working.
-- `incubator` contains Apps that either do not have an active maintainer or are not fully reviewed to comply to all our technical guidelines.
-They should, however, still function without issues.
+- `incubator` These Apps are still in development and/or are not considered to be of high-enough quality.

 #### Video Guide